 Hello, fellow New Yorkers!
 Throughout the many years of being in the bed bug inspection business, I wanted to share the best bed bug travel tips that I could muster up.
 When visiting clients, I often get asked: “how do I avoid getting bed bugs while traveling.”
 My visit with them is prompted by their most recent travels and their bed bug anxiety.

-The bed bug travel tips I’ve compiled offer help to the frequent and infrequent traveler.
+The bed bug travel tips I’ve compiled offer help to frequent and infrequent travelers.
 For the frequent traveler, the bug tips below facilitate finding bed bugs that may be lurking in your rented room or may have hitchhiked back home with you.
 For the infrequent traveler, the bug tips below can assist you in reducing the possibility of bed bugs coming into your home from outside sources like the office you work from or the places you frequent.